Mytihost/whmcs-server-allocator/README.md

 This hook works on configurable options Location only.
 When a client selects a location, the hook will allocate the same selected plan with the updated server location.
 If you have multiple servers in the same location, this hook will also allocate a random server for that same selected location.
 This hook does not currently run any auto set-ups; it only allocates a server.

+## Compatibility

+This hook has been tested with:
+- WHMCS 8.10
+- PHP 8.1
+- cPanel hosting only

 ## Required Files

 This setup requires two files: